 DuPage Medical Group (DMG) was formed in 1999 when three healthcare groups serving the western suburbs of Chicago since the 1960s joined together.
-Today, DMG has grown into one of the largest and most successful independent multi-specialty physician groups in Illinois.
+Today, DMG has grown into the largest and most successful independent multi-specialty physician groups in Illinois.

 This success is largely based on the informed direction it receives through a physician-governed board.
 DMG is led by experienced physicians who continually seek innovations through a model of QEA: Quality, Efficiency and Access.

 Managing such a proactive model of medicine allows DMG to provide quality care, construct the most advanced facilities and implement the latest technology.
 Through secure access of an electronic health record and our patient portal, MyChart, our physicians and patients stay closely connected on the care that forms the bigger picture of each patient’s health.
 DMG promotes strong collaboration among its medical staff and solicits helpful feedback from patients.
 Strong administrative support creates stability for DMG physicians, empowering them to help drive the group forward.